RebellionWebdesign/CI-FSD-PP5-SHIRTMONSTER/README.md

 - The on-shirt images are mine.
 - The mockups were produced with [Affinity Photo](https://affinity.serif.com/de/) using the base images and the on-shirt images.
 - The website structure image was made with [drawio](https://app.diagrams.net/)
+- The meyword meta tags were generated with [wordtracker.com](wordtracker.com)

 ## Features